 Francisco spent three months in a training camp in Talpa de Allende, a municipality in western Jalisco state.
 He and his 19 companions were subjected to physical and psychological resistance tests, as well as loyalty tests.
 He tells the story of one recruit who failed to properly assemble a gun and was quickly killed by one of the cartel “trainers”.

 According to Mexican media, some 200 people have disappeared in the Tala de Allende area since 2013.
 Many are believed to have fallen victim to CJNG recruitment.
 However, the tactic described by Francisco is only one of many brutal strategies used by the cartel.
-In March 2016, authorities claim the cartel had set up a “ghost” business named Segmex advertising security jobs, entrapped recruits, and then forced them to attend trainings.
-In 2017, El Pais newspaper said that cartels even place false advertisements for positions such as pollsters and local police officers on the social media platforms to lure recruits.
+In March 2016, authorities claim the cartel had set up a “ghost” business named Segmex advertising security jobs, entrapped recruits, and then forced them to attend training.
+In 2017, the El Pais newspaper said that cartels even place false advertisements for positions such as pollsters and local police officers on the social media platforms to lure recruits.

 Twenty-three CJNG sites were uncovered between 2013-18 alone, with at least four known to be used for training.
 According to Jalisco’s state attorney office, these sites had between 50 and 60 CJNG members overseeing up to 40 captive recruits.
 While, training sites have been uncovered across the country over the last decade, from the Guatemalan to the U.S. border.

 Back in 2006, Guatemalan police uncovered a training camp run by the Zetas.
 It had an airstrip, an obstacle course, and a shooting range with moving targets.
 In the same year, at least 6training camps were identified in northern Tamaulipas and Nuevo León states, some within a few miles of the Texas border, according to the testimony of five protected witnesses who were trained in the camps.
 Recruits at these ‘military-style’ camps included American teenagers.
-At the time, the Zetas were known to have invested about 50 percent of their earnings on training, recruitment, and intelligence-gathering.
+At the time, the Zetas cartel were known to have invested about 50% of their earnings on training, recruitment, and intelligence-gathering.

 Despite the aggressive recruitment of civilians, cartels have long depended on the expertise of elite soldiers for their upper ranks.
 This first became known in the 1990s when the Gulf cartel actively recruited Mexican special forces to create its own paramilitary force unit, known as the Zetas, who later turned on the Gulf Cartel and established their own outfit.
 Guadalupe Correa-Cabrera, an associate professor at George Mason University and author of Zetas Inc., told the Guardian that “what we do know is that special forces helped turn Mexico’s narcos into the paramilitary armed groups we see today.”